MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 3. In the **Sign in** dialog box, select **Work or school account**, and then select **Continue**.

 4. In the **Sign in** screen, enter the user account and password assigned to you by your organization.
-If you’re the administrator, these are the credentials you created when you signed up for the trial subscription.
+If you’re the administrator, these are the credentials you created when you signed up for the preview.

     ![Sign-in to the PC app)](media/sign-in-pc.PNG "Sign in to the PC app")

 5. Select the instance you want to use if there’s more than one instance, and then select **Continue**.

     ![Choose an instance)](media/choose-instance-pc.PNG "Choose an instance")

-## Six steps to authoring in the PC application
-Always start the authoring process for a guide in the PC application.
-Use the PC application to:

-1. Create the guide.

-2. Choose an alignment method.

-3. Add the structure (the tasks).

-4. Add the steps included in each task.

-5. Write the short text for each step.

-6. Assign assets to support the steps.

-## A note about saving in Guides

-The PC Authoring app and the HoloLens app are connected through the cloud, where your guide files and assets are stored.
-When you author a guide, all changes are saved on both the PC and HoloLens.
-This makes it easy to switch between devices.
-Autosave checks for changes every 4 seconds.

-> [!IMPORTANT]
-> For this preview release, there are a few things to be aware of when syncing devices:<br>- As a best practice, always select **Refresh** before making edits on a guide when you switch between devices.
-This ensures that you have the latest version of that file from the other device.<br>- If the same version of the guide is open on both the PC and HoloLens, the app automatically refreshes when it detects that you've made a change in the other app.
-For example, if you have a guide open on HoloLens and add a new step in the PC application, the guide  automatically refreshes on HoloLens.
-You might notice the refresh process.<br>- When you add text to the guide in the PC application, the auto publish only activates when you move the cursor outside the text box.
-If you add text to a step, keep your cursor in the text box, and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
-This issue will be addressed in our next release.

 ## Create a new guide